 Singapore has one of the most architecturally creative and exciting skylines around.
 As the second-most densely populated country in the world, it’s little wonder that the city-state takes such a vertical approach to living.

-Most eye-catching, of course, is the $5.7 billion Marina Bay Sands—the world’s most expensive building.
+Most eye-catching, of course, is the $5.7 billion Marina Bay Sands—the world’s most expensive building—which is one of the most popular landmarks in Singapore.
 The Moshe Safdie-designed Marina Bay Sands is a skyline in itself, with its trio of curving towers holding aloft the table-like SkyPark.

 Other buildings that establish Singapore as having one of the best skylines in the world include the bristling Esplanade performance center, the neon Supertrees in Gardens by the Bay, and the sculptural ArtScience Museum.

 The best view?
 Well, it has to be from the rooftop infinity pool of the Marina Bay Sands, although you have to check in to dive in.
 Still extraordinary are the views from the hotel’s observation deck.

 While Tokyo’s Shinjuku City area offers the classic view of the Tokyo skyline—with Mount Fuji behind it—the most populous city in the world does look good from more than one angle.

 However, it’s the 2,080-feet-high Tokyo Skytree, the world’s second-tallest structure, that draws the eye.
 A neo-futuristic take on a Japanese pagoda, it has a terrifyingly high Tembo Galleria observation platform that delivers an almost satellite’s-eye perspective.
 Amid the skyscrapers, another stand-out feature of the skyline is the Tokyo Tower—a red and white take on the Eiffel Tower.

 Head to the Bunko Civic Center Observation Lounge for incredible views all the way over Skytree, Shinjuku, and Mount Fuji when the skies are clear.